RAN Digital Twin#

 and the RAN digital twin,

-where the Nucleus server is the element that allows all the others to interact with one another.
+where the Nucleus and the NATS servers are the elements that allow all the others to interact with one another.

 Our entry point to running simulations is the graphical user interface.
 After opening the graphical interface, we can navigate to the Configuration tab to attach to an instance of the RAN digital twin, here referred to also as a worker.

-Once in the Configuration tab, we shall enter the DB host, DB port for the ClickHouse server and press the Connect button.
-If the server is reached successfully, the indicator next to the Connect button will go from red to green.
-Continuing, we can then add a DB name, and optionally a DB author.
-DB notes can be left empty or can be used to describe key characteristics of the simulation which can help us to retrieve at a later point.
-We can disconnect from the DB at any time by clicking the Disconnect button.
+Once in the Configuration tab, we will enter the DB host and DB port for the ClickHouse server.
+We can also add a DB name and, optionally, a DB author.
+DB notes can be left empty or used to describe key characteristics of the simulation, which can help us retrieve them later.
+If the ClickHouse server is successfully reached after pressing the Connect button, the indicator next to it will change from red to green.
+We can disconnect from the server at any time by clicking the Disconnect button.

-Next, we can enter the Nucleus server URL, e.g. omniverse://<Nucleus IP or hostname>
+Next, we can enter the NATS server path, e.g., localhost

-.
-Finally, we can specify the URLs of the Assets installed on the selected Nucleus server during installation.
+for the GIS worker.
+Finally, we will specify the live Session name and the URLs of the Assets installed on the selected Nucleus server.

-After these steps, we are ready to click on the Attach worker button from the toolbar, which is the icon represented by a set of gears.
-If there is a problem with the installation and the graphical user interface is not able to communicate with the worker, an error window will pop up.
+After completing these steps, we are ready to click the Attach Worker button from the toolbar, which is represented by an icon of a set of gears.
+If there is a problem with the installation and the graphical user interface is unable to communicate with the worker, an error window will appear.

 Differently, if the worker attaches successfully, the gear icon will turn green as shown below.
-To detach the worker, we can click the gear icon again and confirm we want to detach the work.
+To detach the worker, click the gear icon again and confirm that you want to proceed with detaching the worker.
 The icon will turn gray again.

-It is worth mentioning that it is not necessary to explicitly connect to the database each time since attaching the worker will also connect to the database.
-Of course, the DB host and DB port need to be valid for this to happen.
+It is worth mentioning that it is not necessary to explicitly connect to the database each time, as attaching the worker will also establish a connection to the database.
+Of course, the DB host and DB port must be valid for this to occur.

-, from the Nucleus server.
-Alternatively, we can use the Content tab and double click on the file we want to open.
+.
+Alternatively, we can use the Content tab and double-click on the file we want to open.

-After the UI and the worker both open the scene, we will see a 3D map in the viewport, and the Live session icon in the top right will turn green, indicating that the live session is active.
+After the UI and the worker both open the scene, a 3D map will appear in the viewport, and the Live session icon in the top right will turn green, indicating that the live session is active.

 Adding antenna panels#